axontic/memory-checker/README.md

 ## Memory-Checker Helm Chart

 This repository contains a Helm chart for a Kubernetes CronJob that monitors and restarts the top 10 memory-consuming pods in your cluster.
 The CronJob uses `kubectl top pod` command to get the list of pods and then restarts their corresponding deployments.
+This is helpful if you cannot get use of the resource limits of your deployment due to stateful applications for example.
+The beauty of this approach is that you are in control of when to restart your containers.
+You're not at the mercy of resource limits which can terminate your pods unexpectedly during business hours causing a lot of stress and potentially impacting your operations.

 ### Installation